effectiveness of glue traps

 Handling and Prevention Tips

-Understanding rat behaviour is key to prevention.
+Understanding rat behaviour is critical to prevention.
 Rats are clever and can find their way into your home through the tiniest openings.
 Seal entry points thoroughly and ensure that food sources are securely stored away, making your space less inviting to these unwelcome guests.

 Conclusion